kasslent/clc-digital-skills/_lessons/module-2.1.md

       /* more specific - applies only to a section element with this id */ }

+##Web Design vs Web development

+**Web *design*** and **web *development*** are often thought to be interchangeable but are actually quite different.
+Some people do both and some specialize in one or the other.

+In a nutshell, web *design* is about creating the visuals.
+Web *development* turns those visuals into code, to be able to display it in a web browser.

+There are even further specializations, such as back-end developers, front-end developers and interaction designers, just to name a few.

-##Web Design: Brainstorm Ideas
+##Brainstorming Ideas

 Before writing a line of code, it helps to define your goals for the website first.

 Here are some brainstorming questions that can help you (or your clients) define your brand & goals.
-You don't have to answer all of these questions but keeping these ideas in mind before starting the design process can help inform you decisions.
+You don't have to answer all of these questions but keeping these ideas in mind before and during the design process can help inform your decisions.

 *  What is the vision/mission for your business or the values that represent your business?
 *  Do you have/want a tagline or slogan?
 If so, what is it?